 Let’s be clear to one another: nobody knows everything.
-Therefore asking is not showing a weakness, it doesn’t mean your are not knowledgeable.
-It doesn’t mean neither that you don’t deserve the job you’re doing.
+Therefore asking is not showing a weakness.
+It doesn’t mean your are not knowledgeable.

-It means that you are humble and try to know more.
+It means that you are humble and that you try to know more.
 This is one of the best quality you can have as a web developer.

 Learn what is useful for you at that time.
 Be curious and don’t rest on your laurels!

 Making your code working is not the end of your work.
 This is just the first step.
 You need to make your code understandable for the others, scalable, easy to change.